-As the site is limited in car offer the need to undertake detailed surveys is felt unnecessary for the residential base as such the key focus will be on linking into other user networks in the area and the budi systems, travel information packs and updates etc.
+As the site is virtually car free the need to undertake detailed surveys is felt unnecessary as such the key focus will be on linking into other user networks in the area and the university for budi systems, travel information packs and updates etc.

-However a survey of residents, staff and visitor travel modes will be undertaken to support the two year report condition.
-This will help to clarify the actual modal split of the site and influence targets and measures to encourage travel by non-car modes and a check will also be undertaken of the residents if they own a car and use it locally.
+However a survey of residents, staff and visitor travel modes will be undertaken, at 75% occupancy or within three months of it being occupied whichever comes first as this will help to clarify the actual modal split of the site and influence targets and measures to encourage travel by non-car modes and a check will also be undertaken of the residents if they own a car and use it locally.